OrdnanceSurvey/OS-Data-Hub-API-Demos/README.md

 We search for features that are airports within the current extent of the map, and draw the feature geometry on top of the map.
 Each airport is clickable, allowing you to see the additional feature properties that were returned from the WFS query.

-The combined example uses a small Node.JS server to serve the html and to act as a proxy for the OS Data Hub APIs.
+The airports example uses a small server to serve the web application and to act as a proxy for the OS Data Hub APIs.
 This proxy allows you to embed an API key into the server without exposing the API key to the end users of the application.
-To run the sample, install node and npm and then run the following commands from the `Airports` directory:
+To run the sample, install [Node.JS](https://nodejs.org) and then run the following commands from the `Airports` directory:

 <pre>
 npm install
 npm start &lt;API key&gt;
 </pre>

-Note: A production application would need to add extra protection to the server, to ensure that legitimate users of your application were the only people able to make calls through the proxy.
-Failure to do so could lead to malicious users making API requests with your API key, even though they don't have direct access to the key.
+Note: A production application would need to add extra protection to the server, to ensure that the only people able to make API calls through the proxy are legitimate users of your application.
+Failure to do so would allow malicious users to make API requests with your API key, even though they do not have direct access to it.

 ## License